BushidoUK/Russian-APT-Tool-Matrix/README.md

 ## Types of Russian APTs
 > [!TIP]
-> This repo also contains multiple types of Ransomware adversaries, this includes the ransomware gangs themselves, affiliates, and initial access brokers
+> This repo also contains multiple types of Russian APTs, this includes the GRU, SVR, and FSB
 > - **Russian GRU:** XYZ
 > - **Russian SVR:** XYZ
 > - **Russian FSB:** XYZ